rayanfam/rayanfam.github.io/_posts/2022-06-13-hyperdbg-one-thousand-and-one-nights.md

 **HyperDbg is open-source, WinDbg is not.**
 HyperDbg is a community-driven debugger, and everyone can contribute to the project.
 In contrast, WinDbg is not open-source, although the source codes of some older versions have been leaked several times by now.

+**WinDbg works in almost any architecture; HyperDbg is not.**
-WinDbg works on multi-architectures, but so far, HyperDbg only works on x64-based systems.
+WinDbg works on multiple architectures, but so far, HyperDbg only works on x64-based systems.
 You can use WinDbg to debug many architectures like ARM, ARM64 (AARCH64), and AMD64 (x86_64), while HyperDbg currently only works on Intel x64-bit processors.
 However, it is still possible to debug x86 applications running in a system with an x64-bit processor.

 **HyperDbg is faster, tremendously faster.**
 HyperDbg is shipped with a vmx-root mode compatible script engine.
 Every check is performed on the kernel side (vmx-root mode), and in contrast to WinDbg, nothing is passed to the debugger.
 This makes for a substantially faster debugging process.
-Based on our evaluations as part of an academic publication on HyperDbg, Windbg was able to check 6,941 conditions, while HyperDbg could check  23,214,792 in the same time period, making HyperDbg about ~3300 folds faster than Windbg in this benchmark.
+Based on our evaluations as part of an academic publication on HyperDbg, WinDbg was able to check 6,941 conditions, while HyperDbg could check  23,214,792 in the same time period, making HyperDbg about ~3300 folds faster than WinDbg in this benchmark.

 For more information about the differences, please take a look at the following [tweet](https://twitter.com/HyperDbg/status/1533121695900479488).